gyroninja/LiveSplit.Scramble/README.md

-Generates a random 25 move rubiks scramble every run.
+Generates a random state scramble!

-If you don't see all 25 moves just make the split window bigger.
+You may need to make your Livesplit window bigger to see the whole thing.